atanasmirchev/atanasmirchev.github.io/_pages/about.md

 - Apropos: classical grid-based RBPFs also harmonize with such exploration (see {% cite stachniss2009exploration %}).

-After the defense, I added {% cite wagner2014humanoid klingensmith2016armslam scona2017proprioception %} last-minute as part of a more general discussion in the related work section, but failed to point out the above in time.
+After the defense, I added {% cite wagner2014humanoid klingensmith2016armslam scona2017proprioception %} last-minute as part of a more general discussion in the related work section, but I did not point out the above.
 Please take care if you cite.

 ## References